codeforUV/ruralnet/README.md

 ## About this Branch

+**IMPORTANT**: some features do not fully work while testing on a local network. namely:

+1. local network speed will be tested, rather than internet speed
+    * additionally, these results will be very innaccurate if connecting via localhost:3000 on the same device. connect from a remote device (smartphone, etc) to get better results
+2. browser geolocation will not be premitted

 This branch uses code from [Librespeed's speedtest.js](https://github.com/librespeed/speedtest) to create a custom speedtest with the server.
 The frontend uses `speedtest.js` and `speedtest_worker.js` to interface with a server and estimate internet speed.
 The backend is based off the [`node` branch](https://github.com/librespeed/speedtest/tree/node) of the speedtest repo, which the creators advise against using, without specifying any reasoning.
 So far, this is very much "proof of concept" - not sure how accurate the speed results are, but here are the preliminary results over my local home network:

-* testing from the same laptop that ruralnet is running on: Ping: 8.41 ms, Down: 1018.42 Mbps, Up: 5226.52 Mbps (wildly innacurate results, but mildly funny and worth sharing)
-* testing from a remote laptop: Ping: 6.16 ms, Down: 219.84 Mbps, Up: 301.55 Mbps (My router has a bandwidth of 400 Mbps on the frequency the server laptop was connceted to, so these results seem reasonable with room for improvement)

 Using this implementation for yourself is easy - go to the "Custom Test" tab and click the only button.